CCChen19990820/Embedded-System-FreeRTOS-Development/lab_4/README.md

-# Heap free Memory block insert and merge
+# Heap Free Memory Block Insert and Merge

 ● Step1:
 Use Uart to show Free linked list.